 I enjoy making pieces with hammered textures and metal stamped designs.
 I also work with different gemstones and enjoy using my Cricut maker to create a variety of faux leather earrings.
 I’ve recently started working with resin and have worked with polymer clay in the past too!

 I'm delighted to join the Hobbycraft Artisan team and can't wait to share my passion for crafting and help you on your own crafting journey."

-Ask me about crochet and jewellery design.
+Ask me about crochet and cross stitch.